 Abrehet Gebremedhin is a consultant in Itad’s Education theme.
 With over 5 years of experience in international development consultancy and research, she works primarily on education in girl- and child-centered evaluations.

 Abrehet is currently managing Itad’s project for the Global Partnership for Education Secretariat conducting a series of prospective country evaluations and is the Deputy Team Leader on the Girls’ Education Portfolio Evaluation for Dubai Cares.
 In addition, she is working on the Process Evaluation of Adolescents 360 in Ethiopia.
-Prior to joining Itad, Abrehet was the manager of the Programme Development unit at an East African M&E firm.
-She led the technical design and strategy of large-scale M&E and research projects across Sub-Saharan Africa.
+Prior to joining Itad, Abrehet led the evaluation development team at an East African M&E firm, specifically technical design and strategy of large-scale M&E and research projects across Sub-Saharan Africa.
 She also provided technical guidance and quality assurance on M&E reports, primarily on girls’ education and services for children.

-Previously to this, Abrehet worked as an independent grant writer in the design of projects centred around youth and girls.
+Abrehet has worked as an independent grant writer in the design of projects centred around youth and girls.
 Her work as an independent researcher, focused on educational policy on development outcomes, includes authoring publications and white papers on educational rhetoric, displacement and school-aged children.
 She holds an MA and a BA in International Development from the University of Denver.
-She is fluent in English, Tigrinya and Spanish and has a working knowledge of Amharic.
+She is fluent in English, Tigrinya and Spanish and has intermediate knowledge of Amharic.

 |Languages:||English (mother tongue), Spanish and Tigrinya (advanced), Amharic (beginner)|

 Ethiopia, Kenya, Spain, Uganda, United Kingdom, United States